mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 This isn't the same as invoking it outside the parameter list and refering to
-the value such, but the function `create42` is only ever invoked if an argument
+the value, but the function `create42` is only ever invoked if an argument isn't
-isn't passed to the function.
-We can prove this by doing logging a comment
+passed to the function.
+This is where the call time evaluation plays a part.
+We
-inside `create42`:
+can prove this by doing logging a comment inside `create42`:

 ```js
 function create42() {